Frederick Sowrey

 Group Captain Frederick Sowrey, DSO, MC, AFC (25 July 1893 – 21 October 1968) was a British aviator, military officer, and a flying ace of the First World War credited with thirteen aerial victories.
 He was most noted for his first victory, when he shot down Zeppelin L32 during its bombing raid on England.
 Having risen rapidly in rank during the war, he remained in service until 1940.

 Early life and infantry service

-Frederick Sowrey was born to Susan M. 'Cissy' Sowrey on 25 August 1893 in Twigworth, England.
+Frederick Sowrey was born to Susan M. 'Cissy' Sowrey on 25 August 1893 in Twigworth, Gloucestershire.
 He was one of three sons of John William Sowrey, Deputy Chief Inspector of Inland Revenue.
 Frederick was home schooled until he was thirteen.
 He then won a scholarship to King's College School, Wimbledon.
 He earned a Bachelor of Science degree there, and was completing his graduate study when the First World War began.
 He immediately volunteered for military service; on 31 August 1914 he was commissioned as a second lieutenant in the Royal Fusiliers.
 He went to France as an infantry officer, and was wounded at the Battle of Loos in 1915.
 After three months in hospital, he was invalided out, turned around, and joined the Royal Flying Corps in December 1915.